-If you’re looking for ways to restore the beauty and functionality to your smile, let’s discuss dental crowns at your next appointment with our dedicated Hamilton dentist.
-Dental crowns can be the perfect long lasting and high-quality solution you’ve been searching for and have the ability to improve your oral health in a number of different ways.
+If you’re looking for ways to restore your smile, let’s discuss dental crowns at your next appointment with our Hamilton dentist.
+Dental crowns can be a long lasting solution you’ve been searching for and have the ability to achieve some of your oral health goals.

 What Are Dental Crowns?

 Dental crowns, also referred to as caps, fit over an abutment tooth that’s been prepared (filed down).
 They’re custom-made after molds are taken and sent to a dental crown lab.
 They take approximately two to three weeks to prepare, but in the meantime, you’ll be provided with a temporary crown until your permanent crown is ready.

 The reason patients in Hamilton may require a dental crown varies, but if you’re experiencing the following, contact your Hamilton dentist today to book your restorative appointment:

 Dental crowns are very a durable and long lasting solution.
 By following the proper oral hygiene routine, crowns can last anywhere from ten to fifteen years or more before needing to be replaced.
 Crowns are also indistinguishable as they mimic the colour of your natural teeth.

 Dental Crown Aftercare: Tips From Your Hamilton Dentist